 Make changes slowly

 You might not think your horse would mind if you changed his food or started turning him out with a different group of horses but, while he may be happy with the change, it can cause a great deal of stress if you do any too quickly.
-Instead don’t rush any changes, if, for example, you’re changing your horse’s food introduce to his food over a period of a few weeks.
+Instead don’t rush any changes, if, for example, you’re changing your horse’s feed introduce it to his food over a period of a few weeks.

 Horses are sociable herd animals that don’t cope very well with being on their own.
 In an ideal world, we’d all keep our horses with other horses but sadly sometimes it’s not always possible.
 If you’re not able to provide your horse with at least one horsey companion you should think about another animal instead, goats, sheep, and chickens can all make good alternatives.
 If your horse is on his own and you’re looking for other ways to reduce his loneliness, this article on keeping a horse on its own will help.